AutoTestFramework/Fikipage_ATF/index.md

 #### 4.2 How you reached them, how you collected information from them?
 Include the questions that you asked and all of your findings.

-  * To interact with potential clients we decided to contact companies interested in this topic, so we interviewed representatives of the participating companies but also partners of the "ROMANIAN TESTING CONFERENCE" (https://romaniatesting.ro), which takes place annually in Cluj.
+  * To interact with potential clients we decided to contact companies interested in this topic, so we interviewed representatives of the participating companies but also partners of the "ROMANIAN TESTING CONFERENCE" - [Romania_Testing_Conference](https://romaniatesting.ro), which takes place annually in Cluj.
-  * So we created an online survey that was distributed to testers within interested companies.
-This survey included the following questions (https://docs.google.com/forms/d/e/1FAIpQLSfibey92Iiv6dQyhn6W_fFrSSLx5lPOWiEQT81tvh_lGo9Fww/viewform?usp=sf_link)
+  * We created an online survey that was distributed to testers within interested companies: [Survey_Automated_Testing_Framework](https://docs.google.com/forms/d/e/1FAIpQLSfibey92Iiv6dQyhn6W_fFrSSLx5lPOWiEQT81tvh_lGo9Fww/viewform)
+  * The survey included the following questions:

 ```markdown